To THE CENTER AND NORTH Of Afghanistan

 • Touring Kabul depending on what time remains: First of all, we will take you to BiBi Mahroo hill (the big flag) to have a bird’s eye view of Kabul city

 • Visiting the oldest market, Mandawi bazaar and the Bird market.
-Walking around Pul-e-Khishti Mosque (1793-1800), Nadir Pushtun Wat, Chahar Chatta bazaar and Pul-e-Bagh-e-Omumi to catch the atmosphere of Kabul.
-Visiting Mandawi Bazaar in Kabul, is an experience as it is not only a market but an amazing insight into life here – you will find blacksmiths, many street traders, butchers, bakeries, Banjara, fresh and dried fruits.
-You will visit the little Afghanistan there
+Walking around Pul-e-Khishti Mosque (1793-1800), Nadir Pushtun Wat, Chahar Chatta bazaar and Pul-e-Bagh-e-Omumi to catch the atmosphere of Kabul, meeting people and their daily life and culture

 • Visiting the Shah-Do-Shamshira Mosque (1544) relates to an early legend concerning the arrival of Islam in Kabul